| |

 Instructions

-1. In a bowl whisk together sugar and egg until fully incorporated.
-Add milk and mix until combined, around 3 minutes.
+1. In a large bowl, whisk together the sugar and egg until smooth and fully combined.
+Slowly add the whole milk and continue mixing until everything is well incorporated.

 Notes